vinnyA3/neovim-config/README.md

 **Initial Steps**:
   * `git clone https://github.com/vinnyA3/neovim-config.git && cd neovim-config`
-  * uncomment packer autoinstall method in `lua/vim/packer.lua`
-  * open nvim - packer should autoinstall on launch
+  * open nvim - Lazy-Nvim should autoinstall on launch
+    - subsequently, registered plugins should install
-  * run `:PackerSync` -- note: you might need to close+reopen vim first before running
+  * run `:Lazy` -- note: not necessary, but will be good to sanity check installed plugins
+    - additionally, you can run `:checkhealth lazy` to check lazy-nvim integrity
   * you're done!

 **LSP Setup**: Refer to `after/lsp.lua` for the server configs.
 Each config